-It can be difficult thinking about practicalities and finances when your baby has died and everything is so raw.
-However, it’s useful to find out what support you’re entitled to because it could offer you some breathing space and allow you some more quiet time to grieve before returning to work.
+It can be difficult to think about practicalities and finances when your baby has died and everything is so raw.
+But finding out what support you’re entitled to could give you some breathing space.
+It can also allow you to have some more quiet time to grieve before returning to work.

-The hospital or community midwife should have given you a booklet called ‘Late miscarriage, stillbirth, neonatal death – A guide to the financial help available’, by the Money Advice Service.
-This breaks down all the information here in more detail.
+The hospital or community midwife should give you a booklet called ‘Late miscarriage, stillbirth, neonatal death – A guide to the financial help available’, by the Money Advice Service.
+The booklet breaks down all the information here in more detail.
 You can also find the most up-to-date information on the GOV.UK website.

 For parents who lost a baby before 24 weeks